estellechoi/glassify/README.md

 #### 2-1-3.
 App Analysis

-Should look up the following of other apps, in terms of 3 factors; Usefulness, Usability, Emotion
+Have looked up the following of other apps, in terms of 3 factors; Usefulness, Usability, Emotion

 - User flow
 - Tone and manner